JettsonDURABLE RUNTIME FOR PRODUCTION AI AGENTS

 Your agent works on a real machine with memory that persists across runs and a signed identity, so every action it takes is attributable and auditable.

-If the process or the host dies mid-task, the agent auto-restarts and picks up from the last completed step — finished work isn't repeated.
+If the process or the host restarts mid-task, the agent picks up from the last completed step — finished work isn't repeated.

 $ npm install @jettson/sdk